jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 - Ensure there is a space for our thermal-imaging equipment, such as a kitchen table or worktop, and a nearby plug socket for charging.

-- Two hours before the survey:
+- Half an hour before the survey:
     * Switch off the central heating.
     * Open all curtains and blinds.